-Other priority projects that could arise in the City, commitment required of other Department staff to support may be impacted by priorities in their areas
+Other priority projects that could arise in the City, commitment required of other department staff to support may be impacted by priorities in their areas

-Should the MDP update not proceed, the city will continue to use the existing policy framework guiding decisions that do not align with the current situation and new way forward.
-The city will be challenged to embrace new and innovative development approaches.
-The City will not be able to build on the current momentum of its tremendous growth and could find itself losing out on economic and development opportunities.
+Should the MDP update not proceed, the City will continue to use the existing policy framework guiding decisions that do not align with the current situation and new way forward.
+The City will be challenged to embrace new and innovative development approaches and will not be able to build on the current momentum of its tremendous growth and could find itself losing out on economic and development opportunities.

-Outcome/Benefit Success Measures Community supported plan Comprehensive engagement Policy and decision making framework for future growth Minimal amendments required Updated comprehensive plan for community Council approval of plan, completed on time and on budget Stakeholder & Impact Stakeholder Impact Community residents Input into community's future vision and plans Updated comprehensive plan for the Council and Administration community's future and related decision making
+Success Measures

-Business Case Name Public Budget Submission Requests Business Case Number CP_CE1611
+Comprehensive engagement

-Department IPSS
+Minimal amendments required

-Total Project Cost \$80,000 (this includes base funding)
+Council approval of plan, completed on time

-Start Date 2022-01-03
+and on budget

-Completion Date 2022-12-31
+Stakeholder Impact Community residents Input into community's future vision and plans Council and Administration Updated comprehensive plan for the community's future and related decision making Development and building community Clarity and opportunity for input into community's future vision and plans